-It’s not uncommon for me to meet another gay man suffering from anxiety and depression who is either unaware, in denial, or unwilling to recognize and address it.
+It’s not uncommon to meet fellow gay men suffering from anxiety and depression.
+It’s also not unusual that they are either unaware, in denial, or unwilling to recognize these challenges, or to take the steps necessary to address them.

 Having exchanged niceties, Samson quickly got down to brass tacks, advising me he wanted a flatmate willing to hang tea towels and stack dishwashers in a specific fashion.